-Child and Family Services provide crisis intervention and a continuum of child welfare services ranging from prevention to family preservation.
+Child and Family Services (CFS) provides crisis intervention and a continuum of child welfare services ranging from prevention to family preservation.
 CFS has multiple service areas, including child abuse prevention, family assessment, an Indian Child Welfare Act help desk, and intensive family preservation.

 All of CITC’s strengths-based CFS programs promote positive child development, active family involvement and healthy lifestyles.

-Our Educational Services encourage academic achievement through a variety of supplemental programs for students of all ages — from elementary school through post-secondary adult training and higher education programs.
-ES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.
+Our Youth Empowerment Services (YES) encourage academic achievement through a variety of supplemental programs for students of all ages — from elementary school through post-secondary adult training and higher education programs.
+YES offers educational and cultural programs that enhance students’ academic accomplishments, personal development and career potential.

 All YES programs utilize culturally relevant curriculum and teaching techniques that focus on individual student needs.
 Our services provide comprehensive school-to-life transition planning, and referral and advocacy services for our students and their families.